Welcome to composition at the University of Colorado College of Music!

 What is the student experience like?

-Undergraduate composition student Jack Gaffney had this to say about his time studying abroad:
+Former undergraduate composition student Jack Gaffney had this to say about his time studying abroad:

 After having recently taken a semester away from the CU College of Music to study music composition in Sydney, Australia, I’m left with a new sense of perspective.
 I now understand how special our College of Music is.
 The professors at CU care so deeply about their students and it translates directly into student success both during their studies and beyond.
 The CU College of Music fills me with nothing but pride.